whamcloud/Online-Help/docs/Install_Guide/guide.md

     software will manage NTP.

-4. Ensure that ssh root access “ssh -l root &lt;hostname&gt;” works from the server that will be hosting the Intel® Manager for Lustre\* dashboard, to all other file system servers.
+4. Ensure that ssh root access “ssh -l root &lt;hostname&gt;” works from the server that will be hosting the Manager for Lustre\* dashboard, to all other file system servers.

 5. Properly configure the firewall to allow access to your